 Scientists occasionally convert non-acoustic data from spacecraft instruments into frequencies human ears can hear.
 A recent example is an audio recording made from vibrations picked up by the seismometer aboard NASA’s InSight lander, which is currently operating on Mars.

-The Planetary Society supported University of California Berkeley scientist Greg Delory, who worked with The Planetary Society on the Mars microphone project, helped ESA quickly process the audio data after Hugyens’ landing so members of the public could hear what it would sound like to plunge through Titan’s haze.
+The Planetary Society supported University of California Berkeley scientist Greg Delory—who also worked with us on the Mars microphone project—to help ESA quickly process the audio data after Hugyens’ landing so members of the public could hear what it would sound like to plunge through Titan’s haze.